Candlesby

 Candlesby is a village and former civil parish, now in the parish of Candlesby with Gunby, in the East Lindsey district of Lincolnshire, England.
 It is situated 5 mi east from Spilsby.
 Gunby is a hamlet about 1 mi east from Candlesby.
 In 1961 the parish had a population of 144.

+Etymology

+The name of Candleby first appears in the Domesday Book of 1086, as Calnodesbi, in the Wapentake of Candleshoe.
+The name is thought to derive from an Old English personal name Cal(u)nōþ in its genitive form Cal(u)nōþes, compounded with the Old Norse noun bȳ ("farm").
+If so, the name once meant "Calnōth's farm".

+Although wapentakes were abandoned as local government units in the 1890s, the name of the wapentake to which Candleby belonged, Candleshoe lives on as the local Deanery.
+The first part of this name, too, is thought to be the Old English personal name Cal(u)nōþ; Eilert Ekwall gave the second element as meaning "burial mound".

 History

-Candleby appears in the Domesday Book as "Calnodesbi", in the Wapentake of Candleshoe.
-Although wapentakes were abandoned as local government units in the 1890s, the Candleshoe name lives on as the local Deanery.